 4. You will always make the wrong judgement call.
 Though your precious cherub is acting as if she’s dying when it’s time to make the decision to either go to school or stay home, an hour later she will exhibit a miraculous recovery and bounce all over the house like a possessed jumping bean.

 5. Some kids do not mind taking medication.
 Those kids are just as real as unicorns and the chupacabra.
 You do not have one of those kids.
 Your little angel will probably flail, wail, kick, and scream, while you attempt to manhandle her into a position that will allow you to squirt the poisoned medicine into the back of her throat.
-Even if this move is successful, (and it will be .001 times out of 10), she will then proceed to spit it back out all over herself, and you, and the floor.
+Even if this move is successful, (and it will be .001 times out of 10), it will probably be less than a second before it’ll be spit back out–all over herself, and you, and the floor.
 You can try to hide the medicine in her favorite drink, yogurt, or pudding, but you’re only fooling yourself if you think you will get away with it more than once.

 7. You will take your child to the doctor, regardless of how many times #6 is repeated.
 And you will go through the entire process over and over, so that you don’t feel like a monster who doesn’t care that her child is sick.
 And then you will go home and coddle her the rest of the day, and send her to school the next day or the day after, while you yourself are stuck nursing the illness you picked up in the doctor’s office waiting room.